awsdocs/aws-systems-manager-user-guide/doc_source/param-create-ps.md

 1. Execute the following command to create a parameter\.

    ```
-   Write-SSMParameter -Name "parameter_name" -Value "a parameter value, or a comma-separated list of values" -Type "String or StringList"
+   Write-SSMParameter -Name "parameter_name" -Value "a parameter value, or a comma-separated list of values" -Type "String or StringList" -Tier Standard or Advanced
    ```

    If successful, the command returns the version number of the parameter\.